© 2023 Maine Public | Registered 501(c)(3) EIN: 22-3171529

 The next decade is a critical time for the planet.
 Scientists say there will need to be a rapid, transformational shift away from fossil fuels to renewable energy to keep global warming to 1.5 degrees Celsius.
 That's the threshold that avoids the most catastrophic effects of climate change.
 Can the world meet the challenge?
 And what are we, all of us, prepared to do about it?

-The Climate Driven series is made possible through the support of Maine Public members across Maine and by Evergreen Home Performance, Lee Auto Mall, Casella Waste Systems, Maine Coast Sea Vegetables, and the Maine Community Foundation.
+The Climate Driven series was made possible through the support of Maine Public members across Maine and by Evergreen Home Performance, Lee Auto Mall, Casella Waste Systems, Maine Coast Sea Vegetables, and the Maine Community Foundation.

 Where We've been